The gross margin is a measure of business success.

 It may also decide to raise prices as a revenue-increasing move.
 You can also use gross profit margins to compare companies with different market capitalizations.

-If you are having trouble calculating gross margin, using some of the most popular accounting software may be easier.
+If you are having trouble calculating this percentage, using some of the most popular accounting software may be easier.

 Gross margin is a measure of the ratio between revenue and COGS.
 However, the net profit margin includes all expenses.
 Businesses subtract their COGS from the calculation of net profit and associated margins.
 This includes ancillary expenses like product distribution, sales rep wages, taxes, and miscellaneous operating costs.

-Gross margin is the difference between revenue and cost of goods sold (COGS).
-Sometimes, gross margin is also used to mean gross profit margin.
+It is the difference between revenue and cost of goods sold (COGS).
+Sometimes, it is also used to mean gross profit margin.
 This is revenue minus the cost of goods sold (or gross profits) divided by revenue.

 Gross profit is the difference between revenue and the cost of goods sold.
 Sometimes gross profit and gross margin can be interchangeable.
 In other words, gross margin is sometimes interchangeable with gross profit margin.
 Gross profit margin divides the gross profit (revenue less cost) by revenue.

 Although the gross margin for each industry is different, service-based industries have higher gross margins than other industries.
 This is because they have lower COGS.
-However, manufacturing companies will have a lower gross margin due to their larger COGS.
+Manufacturing companies will have a lower gross margin due to their larger COGS.

 The gross profit margin ratio is not perfect.
 It can only tell you a lot about your business’ efficiency, profitability, and long-term viability.